-- If you have seen someone committing a crime, you can report it to the police and make a statement. - But you do not have to report a crime. - However, if you do report something and make a statement and the police decide that you are an important witness, the police can make you give evidence in court. - If the police are asking you questions as a possible witness they do not have to read you your rights, but they do have to treat you with patience and sensitivity (see above).
-They can't threaten or bully you. - If you are afraid to report a crime you can call CrimeStoppers. - Phone: 0800 555 111
+- If you have seen someone committing a crime, you can report it to the police and make a statement. - But you do not have to report a crime. - However, if you do report something and make a statement and the police decide that you are an important witness, the police can make you give evidence in court. - You can be fined \$1000 or be arrested and brought to court if you don't come to court - If the police are asking you questions as a possible witness they do not have to read you your rights, but they do have to treat you with patience and sensitivity (see above).
+They can't threaten or bully you. - You can contact the Police at 105 to report a crime in non-emergency situations: